-Assistant Professor at the IT University of Copenhagen (ITU) and a member of the Technologies in Practice and Interaction Design research groups.
+Associate Professor at the IT University of Copenhagen (ITU) and a member of the Technologies in Practice and Interaction Design research groups.
 As an interdisciplinary scholar, she brings together anthropological and design-oriented approaches to the study of information systems, drawing on methods from Anthropology, Science and Technology Studies (STS), and Human Computer Interaction (HCI).
 Her research examines temporal imaginaries of sociotechnical change and how computational systems mediate organizational relationships and practice.
 She has conducted ethnographic fieldwork work across a range of sites from large-scale infrastructures to small technology development teams.
 She is interested in the role of critical methodologies in anthropology and design, how computational media shape the politics of design and innovation.
 Keywords: obsolescence, repair, software studies, infrastructure studies

 Brit Ross Winthereik